Interpolation is a method of calculating character poses in the frames between two keys to create smoother motion.

 Note how different types of interpolation affect the trajectory of the object

-A type of interpolation can be described as a law to calculate poses and positions on an interpolation interval.
-Key frames set start and end positions, but how the object should move between these positions is defined by the type of interpolation.
+A type of interpolation can be described as a rule used to create in-between frames on an interval.
+Keyframes set start and end positions, but how the object moves between these positions is defined by the type of interpolation.

 Cascadeur supports several types of interpolation:

-In-between values are not calculated, animated objects only change their positions and poses in key frames which results in visibly discrete movement (hence the name)
+In-between values are not calculated, animated objects only change their positions and poses in keyframes.

 Frames with Step interpolation are colored white on the timeline

-Objects move from the strat to the end point (specified by the key frames) with constant speed.
+Objects move between the specified the keyframes with constant speed.

 Frames with Linear Interpolation are colored beige on the timeline.